 Customers that were previously supplied by Southern Electric will have been automatically switched over to an SSE energy tariff following the acquisition.
 However, due to Southern Electric still being a constituent part of SSE plc, your billing information may not have changed.

 If you have not switched since then, it's likely that you will have been switched over to a standard variable tariff with SSE.
-It’s worth noting that this tariff is markedly more expensive than many other energy tariffs on the market.
+It is worth noting that this tariff is markedly more expensive than many other energy tariffs on the market.
 Take a look at the tariff compared to the top 3 cheapest tariffs on the market for reference:

 How can I get in contact with Southern Electric?

 You cannot technically get in touch with Southern Electric as they no longer exist, however you can get in touch with SSE by following the detailed instructions on our SSE contact page.
-If you're looking for a new energy supplier then give us a call on 020 3936 0059 and we'll help you to find the best energy provider for your needs.

 How can I log in to my Southern Electric Account?